useless-utils/mpd-current-json/README.md

         The `getTag` function takes a metadata type `t` and an `Either` value `c` containing a `Maybe Song`.
 It checks if the `Either` value is `Left _`, indicating an error, and returns `Nothing`.
 If the `Either` value is `Right song`, it calls the `processSong` function with the metadata type `t` and the `Just song` value, which extracts the tag value from the song.
 The `getTag` function helps to retrieve a specific tag value from the song if it exists.

         ```haskell
+        {- | @Either@ check for the returned value of 'Network.MPD.currentSong',
+        then call 'processSong' or return @Nothing@.
+        -}
         getTag :: Metadata -> Either a (Maybe Song) -> Maybe String
         getTag t c =
           case c of